-Enter the immediate reward, discount factor, and the value of the next state into the calculator to determine the value function using the Bellman equation.
-This calculator helps in solving reinforcement learning problems.
+Enter the immediate reward, discount factor, and the value of the next state into the calculator to compute a one-step Bellman backup in the simplified (single-action, deterministic next-state) form: V(s) = R + γV(s’).
+This is a common simplification of the full Bellman equations used in reinforcement learning.

 Bellman Equation Formula